- Some may experience hypersexuality after brain trauma, as was the case with two women interviewed by ABC News.

 By Amy Broadway, researcher at the Brogaard Lab for Multisensory Research

-Yesterday, ABC News posted this interesting story about how brain trauma spurred hypersexuality in two woman.
+Yesterday, ABC News posted this interesting story about how brain trauma spurred hypersexuality in two women.
 Brain trauma more often causes a decrease in libido.
 However, sometimes it causes an increase in libido, as in the case of Alissa, a 23-year-old who suffered a car accident, and Heather, a 43-year-old who suffered a subarachnoid hemorrhage.

 Alissa, who was a teenager at the time of her crash, had damage to her frontal lobe, the site in the cerebral cortex associated with executive functioning, including the capacity for self-control, foresight, attention, and reasoning.
 When the frontal lobe is damaged, so are a person’s executive functioning abilities, leading to psychological and emotional problems, such as perhaps hypersexuality.
-Perhaps because it is in the front of the head, it a common site of injury for people who have been in car accidents.
+Perhaps because it is in the front of the head, it is a common site of injury for people who have been in car accidents.

-Going from a typically functioning teenager, who was not abnormally concerned with sex, Alissa started having constant, obsessive thoughts about sex.
+Going from a typically functioning teenager who was not abnormally concerned with sex, Alissa started having constant, obsessive thoughts about sex.
 She felt as if she had no reason to live if she could not find a sex partner.
 She created an outlet for her urges by becoming a professional dominatrix and selling “sexy” videos of herself.
 She has not, however, enjoyed her sexual compulsions, but has merely tried to cope with them as best she can.
 Her urges have begun to subside with the help of medication and therapy.

 Heather’s temporal lobe, hypothalamus, and amygdala were damaged by the hemorrhage.
-The hypothalamus and amygdala are located in the limbic system, which is deep to the temporal lobes.
+The hypothalamus and amygdala are located in the limbic system, which is deep in the temporal lobes.
 These structures are all associated with emotions.
 Injury to the amygdala and hypothalamus can result in disruption of normal hormonal functioning and the ability to inhibit behaviors.
 An inability to know what is appropriate behavior and a preoccupation with one’s sexual satisfaction may be connected with temporal lobe injury (Eghwrudjakpor, Essien, 2008).

 Alissa and Heather’s stories highlight how important it is to protect our brains as best we can.
-Alissa put it well, when she told 20/20:
+Alissa put it well when she told 20/20: